GeoscienceAustralia/ptha/ptha_access/README.Rmd

 * `ST84_XXXX` is the same as `STAGE_84pc_XXXX` described above

-At most hazard points you will find there is large uncertainty in the maximum-stage for a given exceedance-rate.
-This is mainly due to large uncertainty in the frequencies of high-magnitude subduction zone earthquakes.
-A more detailed discussion of these topics can be found in the [Australian Tsunami Hazard Modelling Guidelines](https://knowledge.aidr.org.au/media/5640/tsunami-planning-guidelines.pdf).
+At most hazard points there is large uncertainty in the maximum-stage for a given exceedance-rate.
+This is largely due to uncertainty in the frequencies of high-magnitude subduction zone earthquakes.
+A more detailed discussion of these topics can be found in the
+[Australian Tsunami Hazard Modelling Guidelines](https://knowledge.aidr.org.au/media/5640/tsunami-planning-guidelines.pdf).

 ## Obtaining site-specific hazard information (including source deaggregation)

-For each hazard point we provide a standard pdf plot which shows:
+For each hazard point, the PTHA18 includes a standard pdf plot which shows:
 1. The maximum-stage vs exceedance-rate
 2. A convergence check on the above
 3. The hazard deaggregation information for a range of return periods